 Erik Pontoppidan, a renowned Danish bishop in Bergen, came to Lærdalsøyri and wrote about the “161 small houses built closely together”.
 That was in the year 1749.
 When we arrived 263 years later those houses were still there.

 Or perhaps not exactly the same houses, but the fact is that the old part of Lærdalsøyri is a protected building environment that consists of around 161 wooden buildings dating back to the 18th and 19th centuries.
-This considerable number makes this old town quite unique in Norway and it is being compared to the township of Røros, one of UNESCO’s World Heritage Sites.
+This considerable number makes this old town quite unique in Norway.
+It has much in comparison to the township of Røros, one of UNESCO’s World Heritage Sites.

 Like Rørøs, Lærdalsøyri is very picturesque.
-Unlike Røros, Lærdalsøyri has not (yet) an international status like that, but is preserved by national law.
+Unlike Røros, Lærdalsøyri does not have (yet) an international status like that.

 This is the map of our trip.
 Zoom in and out and expand to a new tab as you like.